This article was originally written in August 2021 and was updated in January 2022.

 Its capacity was significantly reduced as a result to approximately 600 guests per hour, which was about a third of what the ride opened with.
 Still, crowds flocked to the attraction, and wait times were high.

-Due to an inefficient throughput, mechanical upkeep, and maintenance costs, Plaza Swan Boats closed in August 1983, about 10 years after opening.
+Due to inefficient throughput, mechanical upkeep, and maintenance costs, Plaza Swan Boats closed in August 1983, about 10 years after opening.
 An attraction with promise, a memorable view of Magic Kingdom, and charm that brought even more magic to the hub—gone without a replacement.

 Swan Song and Legacy